somnambulist-tech/laravel-doctrine-tenancy/README.md

 Additional models can be implemented.
 The default configuration is closed, with no sharing.

+__Note:__ to implement your own security models, create an alternative SecurityModel class.
+The enumeration object cannot be extended.

 #### Domain Aware Tenant Participant

 A domain aware tenant participant adds support for a domain name to the interface.
 This allows